 8. Can a Secured Credit Card Fix My Credit Score?

 Yes, it can.
 That’s the whole purpose of secured credit cards.
-If you have a bad credit score, you can start repairing it quickly with a secured card.
-All you need to do is provide all your payments on time and in full, every month.
-If you’re ever late with the payments, you will damage your credit score.
-It takes about 3-5 months of full, on-time payments to repair your credit score.
-If you miss a payment, the recovery time can increase up to 18 months, which could very negatively affect your credit score.
+If you have a bad credit score, you can repair it quickly with a secured card.
+All you need to do is provide all your payments on time and in full monthly.
+You will damage your credit score if you’re late with the payments.
+Repairing your credit score takes about 3-5 months of full, on-time payments.
+If you miss a payment, the recovery time can increase to 18 months, negatively affecting your credit score.

 PRO Tip